-Every piece of text should be translated in the source file, except Texinfo comments, text in ©lilypond blocks and a few cases mentioned below.
+Every piece of text should be translated in the source file, except Texinfo comments, text in @lilypond blocks and a few cases mentioned below.

-Node names are translated, but the original node name in English should be kept as the argument of @translationof put after the section title; that is, every piece in the original file like should be translated as
+Node names are not translated, only the section titles are.
+That is, every piece in the original file like should be translated as

+'''

+@node Foo bar

+@section_command Bar baz

+'''

+'''

-@node Foo bar @section_command Bar baz
+@node Foo bar

-@node translation of Foo bar @section_command translation of Bar baz @translationof Foo bar
+@section_command translation of Bar baz

+'''